 A. AWS managed rules

-This set of AWS managed core rules provides protection against exploitation of a wide range of common application vulnerabilities or other unwanted traffic.
+This set of AWS Managed Rules provides protection against exploitation of a wide range of common application vulnerabilities or other unwanted traffic.

 B. & C. Manual IP lists

-This component creates two specific AWS WAF rules that allow you to manually insert IP addresses that you want to block or allow.
+This component creates two specific AWS WAF rules that allow you to manually insert IP addresses that you want to allow or deny.
 You can also configure IP retention and remove expired IP addresses from these IP lists.

 D. & E. SQL injection and XSS

 This component helps protect against attacks that consist of a large number of requests from a particular IP address, such as a web-layer distributed denial-of-service (DDoS) attacks or a brute-force login attempt.
-This feature supports thresholds of less than 100 requests within a five-minute period.
+You can set a quota that defines the maximum number of incoming requests allowed from a single IP address within a default five-minute period.